decentstack/decentstack/docs/middleware_interface.md

 lifecycle by other middleware, but the middleware-host will only invoke the callback when it needs resolve a core in order to `.replicate()`

-## Stack iteration order
+## Priority

+!> Priority between applications implementing the same callbacks has been **reversed** during the share process.

 ![Stack iteration order diagram](./stack_iteration_order.svg)

-!>In order to make it eaiser to write useful selfcontained middleware, the stack iteration order has been **reversed** during the share process.

-### A theoretical example
+This can be thought of as stack consisting of a glass-jar at the bottom, and then a couple of mesh-filters resting top of the jar opening.

+If you were to attempt to pour grains into the jar, then the grains would first have to pass through the top-most filter and lastly end up inside the jar.

+And if you then want to get the grains out, you'd have to take the entire stack and turn it upside down letting them first exit the jar and then hit the _bottom_ filter before the top-filter.

+### Nested middleware

-Consider the following stack configuration:
+The following stack configuration:

 ```js
 stack.use(filterA)
 stack.use(filterB)